-You cannot broadcast any election ads from the end of the Wednesday before polling day until the close of the poll on polling day.
-This rule applies to general elections and by-elections for the state, territory and federal Parliaments.
+You cannot broadcast any election or referendum ads from the end of the Wednesday before the relevant polling day until the close of the poll on polling day.
+This rule applies to general elections, by-elections for the state, territory and federal Parliaments and referendums.
 It does not apply to local government elections.

 The blackout period only applies to broadcasters.
-Online services and print media can still publish election ads during the blackout period.
+Online services (including streamed content viewed on smart TVs) and print media can still publish election or referendum ads during a blackout period.

 Current blackout periods

-We will only list information here on blackout periods for these elections:
+We will only list information here on blackout periods for referendums and these elections:

 - federal, including by-elections

-From 12 am Thursday 29 April 2021, radio and TV broadcasters are prohibited by the Broadcasting Services Act 1992 from showing any election advertisements ahead of the state election in Tasmania, to be held on Saturday 1 May 2021.
+From 12 am Thursday 12 October 2023, radio and TV broadcasters are prohibited by the Broadcasting Services Act 1992 from showing any referendum advertisements ahead of the 2023 Referendum, to be held on Saturday 14 October 2023.
 The blackout lasts until the polls close at 6 pm that Saturday.